Recipes » Tomato Florentine Soup

 Tried this recipe?Let me know how it was!

-A white bowl of tomato Florentine soup garnished with shredded cheese and croutons with a spoon sitting in the soup A small bowl of cheese sits in the background.
+Top-down photo of A white bowl of tomato Florentine soup garnished with shredded cheese and croutons with a spoon sitting in the soup.

 Similar Posts